Evelyn-danan/TarDis/data/README.md

-The datasets for training and evaluation are available at Zenodo.
+The TarDis_core datasets for training and evaluation are available at Zenodo.